rmschick/fishtech-challenge/README.md

 # CYDERES-challenge
-Using Golang, creating a simple API that is deployed as a serverless function on a cloud platform.
+Using Golang, I'm creating a simple API that is deployed as a serverless function on a cloud platform.